-Further, Section 4003(c)(3)(A)(ii) of the CARES Act requires that in connection with any direct loan under any program or facility pursuant to Section 4003(b)(4), the borrow er must agree (a) for a period of 12 months from the date such loan is no longer outstanding, (i) not to buy back any equity securities of the borrow er or any parent company that are listed on any national securities exchange (other than to the extent required under a contractual obligation in effect prior to the enactment of the CARES Act) or (ii) pay any dividend or make other capital distribution, and (b) comply with certain limitations regarding employee compensation set forth by the CARES Act in Section 4004 (essentially, total compensation to officers or employees exceeding USD 425,000 in 2019 is frozen and total compensation to officers or employees exceeding USD 3 million and (ii) 50% of the excess over USD 3 million received by the officer or employee in 2019).
-These requirements may be waived by the Secretary of the Treasury only if such waiver is deemed necessary to protect the interests of the Federal Government.
+Further, Section 4003(c)(3)(A)(ii) of the CARES Act requires that in connection with any direct loan under any program or facility pursuant to Section 4003(b)(4), the borrow er must agree (a) for a period of 12 months from the date such loan is no longer outstanding, (i) not to buy back any equity securities of the borrower or any parent company that are listed on any national securities exchange (other than to the extent required under a contractual obligation in effect prior to the enactment of the CARES Act) or (ii) pay any dividend or make other capital distribution, and (b) comply with certain limitations regarding employee compensation set forth by the CARES Act in Section 4004 (essentially, total compensation to officers or employees exceeding USD 425,000 in 2019 is frozen and total compensation to officers or employees exceeding USD 3 million is limited to the sum of (i) USD 3 million and (ii) 50% of the excess over USD 3 million received by the officer or employee in 2019).
+These requirements may be w aived by the Secretary of the Treasury only if such w aiver is deemed necessary to protect the interests of the Federal Government.